MariosMoraitis/DriveSmith/README.md

  for details.

  ## 🙌 Support
-If you find this tool useful, consider starring ⭐ the repo or supporting via
+If you find this tool useful, consider starring ⭐ the repo or supporting [my Gumroad page](https://mariosmorait.gumroad.com/)